-Since launch, rate damping (B-dot) control has been a handy tool, used successfully to de-tumble the satellite from high spin rates.
+Over the first year of the mission, rate damping (B-dot) control has been a handy tool, used successfully to detumble the satellite from high spin rates.
 In a number of situations, either the propulsion system or procedural anomalies have led to rates that were high enough such that application of normal rate damping would lead to spin up instead of spin down.
-Recovering from rates beyond the first boundary (B-dot controller boundaries are a function of the time between attitude sensor polling and actuator firing) has been possible by either two methods.
+Recovering from rates beyond the first boundary (where the B-dot controller has several boundaries, which are a function of the time between attitude sensor polling and actuator firing, beyond which gain polarity must be reversed to prevent a spin-up) has been possible by either two methods.
 The primary high-rate damping method involves reversing the B-dot control gain and bypassing the EKF (temporarily) to reduce the time between magnetometer reading and torquer actuation (thus increasing the boundary rate).
-As an alternative, high-rates have been damped by using the wheel to initially soak up the high rates and applying rate-damping control while slowly despinning the wheel.
-Successful recovery has been made from rates estimated to be as high as 190 deg/s.
+As an alternative, high-rates have been damped by using the wheel to initially soak up the high rates and applying rate-damping control while slowly despining the wheel.
+Successful recovery has been made from rates of about 190 deg/s.

-The wheel, being flight tested for the first time, currently has almost two years of problem-free performance on CanX-2.
-During commissioning, the wheel was checked out by spinning at various speeds and watching the reaction in the body.
-Today, on-going performance during orbit-normal alignment and pitching operations reveals solid performance that has yet to show signs of degradation.
-A key metric of interest in the wheel is the torque ripple, which, by design, is supposed to be 1 Nm over a 1 s attitude-control frame.
-CanX-2 may not be able to affirm this, unless the imager can be used to provide a star-tracker-like solution, but telemetry to date appears to indicate that ripple is of the required order of magnitude.
-The one issue that did arise was the previously unknown presence of a parasitic dipole on the wheel, which shouldn't have been present in the design and which was, unfortunately, missed during testing due to a late change in the wheel supplier.
+The wheel, being flight tested for the first time, is currently having over a year of problem-free performance on CanX-2.
+During commissioning, it was checked out by spinning at various speeds and watching the reaction in the body.
+Its on-going performance during orbit-normal alignment and pitching operations reveals solid performance that has yet to show signs of degradation.
+A key metric of interest is the torque ripple, which, by design, is supposed to be 1 μNm over a 1 s attitude-control frame.
+CanX-2 may not be able to affirm this, unless the imager can be used to provide a star-tracker-like solution, but telemetry to date appears to indicate that ripple is of the required order of The one issue that did arise was the previously unknown presence of a parasitic dipole on the wheel, which shouldn't have been present in the design and which was, unfortunately, missed during testing due to a late change in the wheel supplier.
 Its magnitude is on the order of the disturbing environment, but is able to be countermanded by using the torquers to apply an opposite dipole.

 Orbit-normal alignment is the nominal mode for CanX-2.
 The approach uses bias in the wheel combined with B-dot control to ensure that the wheel's axis aligns with the orbit normal, which represents a minimum energy solution.
 In CanX-2's sun-synchronous orbit, this vector is ever-changing in the inertial frame of reference and so some lag and nutation is present in the alignment tolerance.
-To date, CanX-2 routinely achieves alignment to 5 deg, plus or minus another 5 degrees, which is typical of the expected accuracy for this method.
+To date, CanX-2 routinely achieves alignment to 5 deg, plus or minus another 5 degrees, which is typical for this method.